Veejay/elfs/README.markdown

-A FUSE filesystem on top of ELF file!
+A FUSE filesystem on top of ELF files!

-This tool is mostly for educationnal purposes, as it permits to easily visualize the structure of an ELF object.
+This tool is mostly for educational purposes, it allows to easily visualize the structure of an ELF object.